 Market Day is located at Granger Bay, V&A Waterfront (Next to The Lookout Event Venue)

 Held every Saturday at the historic Granger Bay site of the V&A Waterfront, the OZCF Market Day is a community farmers-style market for independent local farmers and artisanal food producers.
 At the OZCF Market customers can do weekly food shopping (veg, fruit, bread, organic dairy, free-range eggs, honey, muesli etc), try out some delicious cooked and raw foods and be inspired about helping to build an alternative food system.
 Additionally, customers can buy edible plants and seedlings, compost and gardening supplies and equipment.

 Entrance: There is no fee to enter the market.
 Pedestrian entrances are open directly from Beach Road, and cyclists, joggers, dog walkers and others are most welcome.

 Public transport: The MyCiTi 104 route stops opposite the market on Beach Road and at the main V&A Waterfront stop.
 The T01 also stops there, as well as on Granger Bay Blvd a block from the market.

-Parking: 250 surface parking bays are available adjacent to the market.
-Parking is charged by the V&A Waterfront at R10 for the full day.
+Parking: 6000 parking bays are available adjacent to the market.
+Parking is charged by the V&A Waterfront according to their tariffs, starting with R10 for the first hour.